1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Nonprofit organizations in the five-county Greater Philadelphia area (Bucks, Chester, Delaware, Montgomery, Philadelphia) and Camden, NJ that provide maritime education and youth development programs; must have existed … Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations in the five-county Greater Philadelphia area (Bucks, Chester, Delaware, Montgomery, Philadelphia) and Camden, NJ that provide maritime education and youth development programs; must have existed ….
+Confirm the full requirements in the official notice before applying.

 Healthy School Awards Program is sponsored by Blue Cross & Blue Shield Of Mississippi Foundation.
 Recognizes and rewards public K-12 schools in Mississippi that encourage healthy lifestyle behaviors and implement exemplary school health and wellness initiatives.
 Awards are given in categories based on school enrollment size, with one school designated as the Healthiest School in Mississippi.
 Geographic focus: Mississippi Focus areas: Healthy Eating, Physical Activity, Staff Wellness, Tobacco-Free Lifestyles